 Schemes of Arrangement

 This Guidance Note sets out key information relating to schemes of arrangement involving Code companies.
 The Guidance Note addresses the Companies Act requirements as well as the Panel’s role in relation to schemes of arrangement.
+The Panel has recently updated its guidance (9 September 2019).
+Please see the compare version for the relevant changes.

 - Schemes of arrangement and amalgamations under Part 15 of the Companies Act 1993 (schemes) are statutory Court-approved procedures that allow the reorganisation of the rights and obligations of shareholders and companies.
 Schemes involving Code companies are regulated under sections 236A and 236B of the Companies Act.